Matz3e/ekahau-rename-APs-from-Tags/README.txt

 Prerequisites

 Python (Version 3.x is recommended)
-Access to the JSON files for Tag Keys (tagKeys.json) and Access Points (accessPoints.json) Save the .esx file local.
-Rename it to .zip - replace the generated accessPoints.json.
-Zip it and rename it to .esx again.
+Ekahau Projekt local saved

 Run the Script:

 Navigate to the cloned repository directory and execute the script:
-Make sure that the tagKeys.json and accessPoints.json files are in the same directory as the script.
+Make sure that the ekahau projekt file are in the same directory as the script.

-The script will replace the placeholders in the Access Point names following the naming convention uswXXX-Floor+SequentialNumber, set the appropriate tag in Ekahau Pro Zone, and ensure only one tag per access point, containing only the number.
+The script will replace the placeholders in the Access Point names following the naming convention:

+- uswXXX-Floor+SequentialNumber
+- set the appropriate tag in Ekahau Zone
+- ensure only one tag per access point, containing only the number.

 Notes